nemec/clipr/README.md

-clipr: A Command Line Interface ParseR for .Net 3.5+
+clipr: A Command Line Interface ParseR for .Net 3.5+ and .Net Core
 ===============================================

 Created by [Dan Nemec](http://github.com/nemec)